 Cum Laude: white

 *Qualification for graduation with honors at the time of the ceremony is based on available grades up to that date and does not include final semester grades.
 Actual graduation with honors will not be determined until the final semester grades are calculated.
 If a student's honors classification changes after final grades are calculated, the student may exchange (or pick up) their honors ribbon in the bookstore.

 How will I know if I have not met all my requirements for graduation?

 It will be important that you monitor your UCM email account and MyCentral messages closely.
 When you apply for graduation an evaluation showing remaining degree requirements is emailed to candidates.
-A mid-semester check is done during your final semester and any deficiencies are emailed to candidates.
-At the end of the semester, a final check is done and any deficiencies are emailed to candidates.
+A mid-semester check is done during your final semester and any deficiencies are emailed to candidates and posted in MyCentral Personal Announcements.
+At the end of the semester, a final check is done and any deficiencies are emailed, mailed, and posted in MyCentral Personal Announcements.
 Numerous additional informative emails are also sent to graduation candidates.
 It is the responsibility of the student to contact the Registrar's Office to be placed on a future graduation list if removed from the current graduation list due to deficiencies.

 Is there a graduation rehearsal?